 - Add in applesauce, maple syrup, flax eggs, and milk.
 Whisk until all ingredients are well combined and make a smooth batter.
 Let batter sit for about 5-10 mins.

-- Lightly spray surface and pour about 1/2 cup of batter onto the waffle iron.
+- Pour about 1/2 cup of batter onto the waffle iron.
 Cook until waffle is golden brown.
 Continue until all of the batter is gone.
-If you are using a nonstick waffle iron, you should be able to get at least 2 waffles in between sprays.
-You don’t need much so use sparingly.

 - Plate and enjoy!